 Back injuries are one of the most common work-related injuries and can also be one of the most serious.
-Many times a single event, such as lifting a heavy box, will result in a back injury.
-Work that requires repetitive motions like bending or lifting may also cause back injuries.
-Sometimes, workers may aggravate a pre-existing back condition while they are performing their normal work activities or because of an accident.
+These types of injury can result from a single event, such as lifting a heavy box.
+Work that requires repetitive motions, such as bending or lifting may also cause back injuries.
+Sometimes, workers may aggravate a pre-existing back condition while they are performing their normal work activities or as a result of an accident.

 Most back injuries are successfully treated with conservative methods like medication or physical therapy.
 Surgery is sometimes required when these types of treatments are not successful.

 Some worker’s compensation insurance carriers may deny a claim for a back injury because of a pre-existing condition.
 If your claim is being denied for this reason, consider contacting an attorney; you may be eligible for worker’s compensation benefits if your pre-existing condition was aggravated by your job duties.

 Complex Regional Pain Syndrome (CRPS)